 See Related: The Ultimate 5 Days in Mexico City Itinerary

 11. Toro Verde Adventure Park

-A drive of just over an hour from San Juan will bring you to this wilderness adventure course that became even more famous after Jimmy Fallon filmed an episode of his show from the park.
+For adrenaline-inducing fun in the jungle, there’s the Toro Verde Adventure Park, high in the mountains of central Puerto Rico.
+Just an hour’s drive from San Juan will bring you to this wilderness adventure course that became even more famous after Jimmy Fallon filmed an episode of his show from the park.